TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Semantic Link

 To investigate the impact of semantic relationships between objects, we select 28 COCO labels from three macro-classes, \textit{vehicles, animals, and foods}, and generate images using a template with 2 objects.
 In order to study the influence of semantic links between objects with the same prompt, we consider the following dissimilarity metric on the set $\mO$.

 where $z_i$ is $(o_x, o_y)$ and $z_j$ is $(o_y,o_x)$.
 For TIAM$_z$ we compute the score per $z$ (\ie per prompt).
-Using this dissimilarity between the labels, we project them with Multidimensional Scaling (MDS) into a 2D space, as represented in Fig~\ref{fig:mds_sd14} for SD 1.4, in Fig~\ref{fig:mds_sd2} for SD2, in Fig~\ref{fig:mds_unclip} for unCLIP and in Fig~\ref{fig:mds_if} for IF.
+Using this dissimilarity between the labels, we project them with Multidimensional Scaling (MDS) into a 2D space, as represented in Fig.~\ref{fig:mds_sd14_b} for SD 1.4, in Fig.~\ref{fig:mds_sd2} for SD2, in Fig.~\ref{fig:mds_unclip} for unCLIP and in Fig.~\ref{fig:mds_if} for IF.
 The projection can be interpreted such that the closer two labels are, the more challenging it becomes for the model to represent them together.
 Note that we obtained similar projections with t-SNE instead of MDS.

-For all the models we observe some clusters of objects from the same macro-class, in particular \textit{animals}.
-It shows that \textbf{when two objects are semantically close, they tend to be harder to be generated in the same image}.
+For all the models, we observe some clusters of objects from the same macro-class, in particular \textit{animals}.
+It shows that \textbf{when two objects are semantically close, they tend to be harder being generated in the same image}.
 Tang \etal \cite{tang2022daam} obtain results in the same vein, showing that it is easier to generate a non-cohyponym than a cohyponym.

-However, \textbf{the effect remains slight}, suggesting that the cohyponymy has either an indirect or minor link to this difficulty of generation.
+However, the effect remains slight, suggesting that the cohyponymy has either an indirect or minor link to this difficulty of generation.
 We quantified the effect by computing the correlation between the TIAM score for all the templates with two objects and the semantic distance between the two objects.
 We used various methods to estimate the semantic distance, including Wu-Palmer, the CLIPscore, and the cosine similarity between the embedding of the token in the prompt (before the attention of the transformer) for SD 1.4 and SD 2.
-We report the results in Tab~\ref{tab:correlation_semantic_score}.
-For all distances, these correlations are negative (confirming the effect) but their absolute values are less than 0.3 (confirming the effect is slight).
+For all distances, these correlations were negative (confirming the effect) but their absolute values were less than 0.5 (confirming the effect is slight).

-\section{Attribute binding}
+\section{Attribute Binding}